DataXujing/Tensorflow-2/README.md

 ## save and restore
 Show a example of save and restore the RNN model we trained.
 We should keep the model structure the same.
 The NET file the model we saved.

+## Tensorflow_quantity
+We can also use tensorflow to do quantity prediction.
+Here I give you small example with two hidden layers.